nullpointer-io/stablediffusion/README.md

 - Collecting images in a directory and store accompanying information in a CSV file.
 - A companion script for scaling the created images also with AI support.

-I have used this script:
+I have used these scripts:
 - On a Linux operating system
 - With Python 3.9.7
 - Together with Nvidia GPU RTX 3060 (12 GB GPU RAM)